 “It’s really interesting, the term ‘license to eat whatever you want.’
 I’ve heard that a lot of times… And actually, I believe that people do have license to eat whatever they want and, literally, if that means eating McDonald’s every day, you have license to do that because you’re a grownup and even though it’s not good for your health, that’s your choice.
 There are no food police.
 There’s no one that’s going to come and arrest you.
 Literally, you’re allowed to do whatever you want.
 The interesting thing, though, is even given that license to eat whatever you want, the ironic thing is that most people will not eat McDonald’s 24/7.”

 We also discussed some of the reasons it is so hard to lose weight.
-She said there were a whole host of factors in the body that determined our weight, and for the most part, our weight is homeostatically regulated.
+She said there were a whole host of factors in the Healthy Body that determined our weight, and for the most part, our weight is homeostatically regulated.
 If we’re fat, there’s really not a damn thing we can do about it.

 I was with her until that point.
 I’m not saying our weight isn’t homeostatically regulated – it likely is.
 From an evolutionary perspective, that’s because our ancestors needed to ensure their weight remained steady in case of famine.